-1. With respect to the above referenced Applicant, I hereby attest that:
+1. With respect to the above referenced Applicant, I hereby attest that, to the best of my knowledge and belief following reasonable diligence:

 NONE of the following statements in paragraphs (A) - (D) are TRUE.

 ONE OR MORE of the following statements in paragraphs (A) - (D) are TRUE.